KTH/devops-course/README.md

 * The student proposes a category and a topic, which is discussed and accepted by the TA.
 The proposal is made as a [structured pull-request](https://github.com/KTH/devops-course/blob/2026/.github/pull_request_template.md) on this repository.
 The 3-5 graded contributions must have little overlap.
 * The same student cannot choose the same topic for two different tasks.
 The 3-5 tasks should cover different aspects of DevOps.
 * Deadlines:
-  * Deadline for presentations, demos, paper: the day and time they are given in person
+  * Deadline for demos and paper presentations: the day and time they are given in person
   * Deadline for tutorial and opensource: Sep 24, 23h59 Stockholm time
   * Deadline for project: Oct 10, 23h59 Stockholm time
   * Deadline for repeated tasks (all): Oct 27 2026, 17h Stockholm time.